-Runnymede is best known as the site where the Magna Carta was signed by King John of England in 1215.
-This is now one of the most influential documents in British history and is a powerful symbol of liberty.
+For some history and heritage near Windsor, you can’t beat a day out at Runnymede, Egham.
+This is the site where the Magna Carta was signed by King John of England in 1215.
+The famous document is now one of the most influential documents in British history and is a powerful symbol of liberty.

 Runnymede is a great day trip from Windsor, especially if you want to step on the small piece of England owned by the US!